 Think about your own abilities and experience in relation to an employer's needs and be able to discuss why you want to work in this type of industry, division, and/or company.
 Identify your strengths in relation to each job for which you interview.
 Review your resume for experiences - whether they are related to education, work, or activities - that you can use as examples to support your skills.
 Anything on the resume is fair game, so also be prepared to describe or explain any item on it.

 Know the organization and the industry

-Talk to alumni currently working at the organization to get more detailed information about what it takes to be successful there.
+Talk to alumni currently working at the organization to get more detailed information about what it takes to be successful in the workplace.
 You are not expected to be an expert in the particular field, but you should have enough knowledge to formulate meaningful questions to present to the interviewer.
-You can usually get an overview of the organization, its products and/or services, its philosophy and new developments, from its website or annual report.
+You can usually get an overview of the organization, its products and/or services, and its mission from its website or annual report.

 Know what to ask

-Third, be certain to prepare questions to ask the interviewer.
+Prepare questions to ask the interviewer.
 You want to evaluate the organization and the opportunities provided by this position in order to determine whether or not you are even interested.
-In addition, the questions you ask convey interest and enthusiasm; if you fail to ask anything of the interviewer, s/he might assume you aren't particularly interested in the job or the organization.
+In addition, the questions you ask convey interest and enthusiasm; if you fail to ask anything of the interviewer, they might assume you are not particularly interested in the job or the organization.